Wreck it Out!

 I recently posted a poll on the CTMQ Facebook page (which, if you’re reading this, you really, really should be a fan of here by “liking” it) asking people what they liked most about CTMQ.
 After a day, only ONE person chose “the completely random stuff.”
 Well, I think that may have been MY personal choice.
 But as a professional researcher (for the insurance and financial industries), I could not vote on my own poll in good conscience.

 Aside 1: Both black and white photos are very real and true, courtesy of these people who want me to send them $75 per photo.
-So enjoy them while you can, as I lose money on this site, I can’t see paying 150 bucks for two pics, even though they are super cool.
+So enjoy them while you can, as I purposely have no ads on this site, I can’t see paying 150 bucks for two pics, even though they are super cool.

 So this page is for that one lone wonderful woman who thinks as I do.
 And also for the one lone wonderful woman who married me who, upon hearing of my adventure to the exact spot of the Great East Thompson Train Wreck on my way back from a work conference in Boston said, “Gee, that’s exciting,” implying that this couldn’t possibly be an interesting CTMQ subject.